MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 When the variable `sum` is in-scope, `sum` and its value are automatically shown in the **Scope** section of the Debugger pane, and are also overlaid in the Editor pane where `sum` is calculated.
 Therefore you probably wouldn't need to define a Watch expression for `sum`, or a `console.log` statement to show the value of `sum`.

 The debugger gives a richer, more flexible display and environment than a `console.log` statement.
 In the Debugger, as you step through the code, you may display and change the values of all currently-defined properties and variables, issue JavaScript statements in the **Console**, and more.
-(Press **Esc** to display the Console.)
+(To display the Console, select **Esc**.)

 Breakpoints and Watch expressions are preserved when you refresh the page.